QVPR/VPRTempo/README.md

 python process_orc.py
 ```

-Once done, you can move the processed images into the `./VPRTempo/dataset/` folder and train and test the images.
+Once done, you can move the processed images into new folders `sun, dusk, rain` inside the `./VPRTempo/dataset/orc` folder and train and test the images.

 ```console
 # Train the Oxford RobotCar model